Ensues/Ensues.github.io/README.md

 ## **Technologies Used**

-- HTML: Structure of the website.
+- HTML: For the structure and organization of the content.
 - CSS: Styling and layout, utilizing modern CSS features for a sleek design.
 - JavaScript: For interactive elements and dynamic features (whenver applicable).
 Responsive Design: Media queries for optimal display across devices.